-Click on System Preferences to find the System Audio Clock Reference, Loudness Configuration, Phase Indicator Configuration, and Front Panel Configuration tabs.
-These are as shown in Figures 4-8, 4-9, 4-10, and 4-11.
+Click on System Preferences to find the System Audio Clock Reference, Loudness Configuration, Phase Indicator Configuration, GPI Action Settings, and Front Panel Configuration tabs.
+These are as shown as follows:

 System Audio Clock Reference

 The System Audio Clock Reference setting provides a way to set the global clock source for the unit.
 This setting will be used whenever a source is selected using the Source Select knob or the Source Select Menu.
 If the System Audio Clock Reference is set to None, then the currently selected source acts as the Clock Reference.
 This tab is shown in Figure 4-8.